ZhenyiWangTHU/HemaScopeR/README.md

 ![Fig. 1](https://github.com/ZhenyiWangTHU/HemaScopeR/blob/main/Figure1_latest.png)
 *Authors: Zhenyi Wang and Yuxin Miao*

-Any suggestions and remarks might be addressed to Zhenyi Wang via wangzy17@tsinghua.org.cn, to Yuxin Miao via miaoyx21@mails.tsinghua.edu.cn or 'Issues', and the author will reply and address the issue within 12 hours.
+Any suggestions and remarks might be addressed to Zhenyi Wang via wangzy17@tsinghua.org.cn, to Yuxin Miao via miaoyx21@mails.tsinghua.edu.cn, or 'Issues', and the authors will reply and address the issue within 12 hours.

 **HemaScopeR** is a specialized bioinformatics toolkit designed for analyzing both single-cell and spatial transcriptome sequencing data from hematopoietic cells, including myeloid and lymphoid lineages.